-(5) In-class writing

-(5) Classroom etiquette: This course has a zero tolerance for electronic gizmos policy.
-Laptops, cell phones, i-Pods, i-Pads, Droids, etc. must be turned off and not used during class (unless Disability

-Resources has verified your need to use such).
+- (3) Active and informed participation in class conversation and discussion (See p 9 of this syllabus.) - (4) In-class writing - (5) Debate preparation - (6) Classroom etiquette: This course has a zero tolerance for electronic gizmos policy.
+Laptops, cell phones, i-Pods, i-Pads, Droids, etc. must be turned off, not used, and not visible during class (unless Disability Resources has verified your need to use such).
 Any use of electronic gizmos during class will lower your final participation grade by one full grade or more each instance; a third use will result in a failing grade for participation.
-If you have an e-text and/or if you believe that your learning will be hampered by the inability to use a laptop or tablet to take notes, you must request an exemption in writing during the 1st week of class.
-If granted, you will sign a contract acknowledging that the laptop or tablet will be used only to access your text and/or for note taking (with sanctions for any other use).
+If you have an e-text and/or if you believe that your learning will be hampered by the inability to use a phone, laptop, or tablet to take notes, you must request an exemption in writing during the 1st week of class.
+If granted, you will sign a contract acknowledging that the phone, laptop, or tablet will be used only to access your text and/or for note taking (with sanctions for any other use).
 (See also the section on disability accommodation below.)

 Because class discussion can include sensitive issues, it is expected that what is said here, stays here, i.e., you must treat all discussions as confidential in nature and not share information with others or discuss sensitive matters outside of class.
-Lectures and class discussion are not to be recorded.
+Lectures and class discussion are not to be audio or video recorded and there is no taking of photos.
 Medicine works well only in an atmosphere of trust-the same is true of the classroom.

 Ethics demands that we engage in critical and difficult conversations about things that matter deeply to us.
 It is expected that all class discussions will be civil and supportive of learning.
-It is important to critique a position or argument with which you disagree without insulting or questioning the character of the person who has asked a question, made a comment, or expressed an opinion.
+It is important to comment on a position or argument with which you disagree without insulting or questioning the character of the person who has asked a question, made a comment, or expressed an opinion.
 Please avoid offensive language, photos, and other media.
-Ethics can be done well only in an atmosphere of mutual respect and trust.
+Ethics is done well only in an atmosphere of mutual respect and trust.